We Don't Bundle, We Upsell: What an Ice Cream Shop Knows About Park Revenue

 What attach rate should I expect for a second activity?

 It depends on your activities, your prices, and where the offer sits in the flow, so treat any single number with care.
-For context, at our park roughly every third online guest now adds the second activity, and the weekly share climbed from around 21 percent to 31.4 percent to 34.8 percent in the first three weeks after launch.
-The point is less the exact figure and more that a well timed, well priced upsell moves it.
+For context, at our park the rate has sat between 28.7 and 33.5 percent in every complete week since launch, averaging 31.1 percent across 2,175 online bookings, and it holds within a few points on weekdays and weekends alike.
+The point is less the exact figure and more that a well timed, well priced upsell moves it and then keeps it there.

 Where in the booking flow should the upsell appear?